El Niño Transforms World's Driest Non-Polar Desert Into A Lush Wildflower Wonderland

 - angie_sofiaalmost 8 yearsWOW

-- BillyBob jr.almost 8 yearsEl Nino is really cool!
+- BillyBob jr.about 8 yearsEl Nino is really cool!
 I wonder what that means when it happens.